← Back to projects

 Architecture

-2. 02Vectors and metadata are stored in OpenSearch
+2. 02Vectors and metadata land in OpenSearch

 3. 03A backend abstraction handles upserts and filtered retrieval